harpreetsahota204/crop_query/README.md

 ## What it does

-You have thousands of unlabeled images and a handful of cropped examples of an object you care about (say, a bird's nest, a defect on a product, a vehicle type).
+You have thousands of unlabeled images and a handful of cropped examples of an object you care about (a bird's nest, a defect on a product, a vehicle type, a sponsor logo).
 Crop Query finds which images in your dataset likely contain that object and marks where in each image it appears.

 The output is:

-- **A ranked annotation queue** — images sorted by how closely they match your reference crops, with a configurable tag applied to the top candidates
+- **A ranked annotation queue**: images sorted by how closely they match your reference crops, with a configurable tag applied to the top candidates

-- **Spatial heatmaps** — overlaid on each image in the FiftyOne modal, showing which region matched the templates most strongly
+- **Spatial heatmaps**: overlaid on each image in the FiftyOne modal, showing which region matched the templates most strongly

+---

+## Use cases

+- **Industrial inspection**: defects, anomalies, or specific component types in unlabeled inspection imagery

+- **Infrastructure monitoring**: bird's nests on power lines, debris on rail tracks, signs of wear in drone footage

+- **Wildlife and ecology**: filtering camera trap frames for a specific species

+- **Sports media and broadcast analytics**: sponsor logos, team logos, recurring visual elements across long footage archives

+- **Retail and inventory**: locating specific products in shelf imagery

+- **Aerial and remote sensing**: aircraft, ships, or vehicle types in satellite or drone scenes

+- **Manufacturing QA**: scratches, dents, contamination on parts

 ---